SuperFabLabEnhance/SD_2025/README.md

 ## Introduction
-The OLSK Small 3D Printer V2.1 is a Senior Design project under the Senior Design Program at the University of North Carolina at Charlotte.
-The team was tasked to research, present, and prototype enhancements during a two semester long program.
+The OLSK Small 3D Printer V2.1 is a Senior Design project under the Senior Design Program at the University of North Carolina at Charlotte (UNCC).
+The team was tasked to research, present, and prototype enhancements during a two semester long program for the Super Fab Lab (SFL) at UNCC.
 The first semester of the program includes the research and design that has gone into the enhancements of the OLSK Small 3D Printer V2.1, which can be found within the team's shared [Google Drive](https://drive.google.com/drive/folders/1odPedf0I5TkGPVz2j4juUl3YjhUF8GlE?usp=drive_link).
 The second semester of the program includes the fabrication and testing of the prototype, shown in the image above.

 The design is based off of the [OLSK Small 3D Printer V2](https://github.com/Open-Lab-Starter-Kit/OLSK-Small-3D-Printer/tree/main/OLSK_Small_3D_Printer_V2) created by [InMachines Ingrassia GmBh](https://www.inmachines.net/).